sampsonv/github-trending/README.md

 # github-trending
 ## All language

+* 【2025-12-07】[anthropics / claude-quickstarts](https://github.com/anthropics/claude-quickstarts) - A collection of projects designed to help developers quickly get started with building deployable applications using the Claude API
 * 【2025-12-06】[sinelaw / fresh](https://github.com/sinelaw/fresh) - Text editor for your terminal: easy, powerful and fast
 * 【2025-12-06】[microsoft / VibeVoice](https://github.com/microsoft/VibeVoice) - Open-Source Frontier Voice AI
 * 【2025-12-05】[basecamp / fizzy](https://github.com/basecamp/fizzy) - Kanban as it should be.
 Not as it has been.